StefanoPelletti/ing-sw-2021-padovano-palu-pelletti/README.md

 # ing-sw-2021-padovano-palu-pelletti

-> Screenshot for Test Cases is in externalResource folder
+> Screenshot for Test Cases is in deliverables folder
 > >Screenshot-2021-05-25-TestCases.jpg